Do I have to be an aromatherapist to join AIA?

 How do I access the AIA eNewsletter?

-The AIA eNewsletter is a member benefits; however, if you would like to receive a non-member version of the eNewsletter join our email list Sending An Email Here.
+The AIA eNewsletter is a member benefit; however, if you would like to receive a non-member version of the eNewsletter join our email list Sending An Email Here.

 Essential Oil Safety